 “Excitement about policy movements on Friday usually turns to disappointment on Monday,” said Dai Ming, a fund manager at Shanghai Kingsun Investment Management & Consulting Co.
 “Investors keep pushing back their expectations for reserve- ratio cuts.
 But loosening is definitely on the way.”

-The IShares FTSE China 25 Index Fund (FXI), the biggest Chinese exchange-traded fund in the U.S., climbed for a third straight day, adding 0.6 percent to $37.74.
+The IShares FTSE China 25 Index Fund (FXI:US), the biggest Chinese exchange-traded fund in the U.S., climbed for a third straight day, adding 0.6 percent to $37.74.

 U.S. Treasury Secretary Timothy F. Geithner called on China to loosen state control of its financial system and to raise the ceiling on deposit interest rates.